 Accountable Care Organizations (ACO)

-I am participating in OneHealth Nebraska-ACO, an Accountable Care Organization (ACO).
+We are participating in OneHealth Nebraska-ACO, an Accountable Care Organization (ACO).
 An ACO is a group of doctors, hospitals, and/or other health care providers that work together to improve the quality and experience of care you receive.
 ACOs receive a portion of any savings that result from reducing costs and meeting quality requirements.

 - Medicare evaluates how well each ACO meets these goals every year.
 Those ACOs that do a good job can earn a financial bonus.
 ACOs that earn a bonus may use the payment to invest more in your care or share a portion directly with your providers.
 ACOs may owe a penalty if their care increases costs.

 - Our participation in OneHealth Nebraska-ACO doesn’t limit your choice of health care providers.
 Your Medicare benefits are not changing.
 You still have the right to visit any doctor, hospital, or other provider that accepts Medicare at any time, just like you do now.